 In 2017 the Committee was reformed to have members who are respected and trusted in their own field, have experience of high-level and strategic thinking and delivery, are well networked and with awareness of the education and wider policy landscape.

 The Committee is Chaired by Professor Frank Kelly FRS.
-See ACME’s current membership.
+See ACME’s current membership and the ACME website.

 The Royal Society convenes a range of events, including meetings, round tables and conferences for the mathematics education community.
 These are used as a way of stimulating debate, as well as shaping mathematics education policy advice.